ablwr/internetgirlfriend_club/about.md

 ### More

-After starting this project, I was informed of two others, similar in ethos, and they are pretty great.
+After starting this project, I have been informed of others, similar in ethos, and they are pretty great.
 Please check them out:

 - [allmyfriendsatonce](http://www.allmyfriendsatonce.com/#0)
 - [First Screen Names](http://www.artdelicorp.com/2015/11/12/first-screen-names/)